RouninMedia/ashiva-changelog/README.md

   - Made a number of changes to **New PageManifest** and **New SiteManifest**
   - Significantly updated Build Process for *Main Scripts*, *Main ESModules*, *Capsule Scripts* and *Capsule ESModules* and moved to `Core`
   - Significantly updated Build Process for *Main Styles* and *Capsule Styles* and moved to `Core`
-  - Made a large number of changes to **New Scaffold** and successfully reduced length of `OurFlag.uk` Scaffold to just over *120 lines*
+  - Made a large number of changes to **New Scaffold** and successfully reduced length of `OurFlag.uk` Scaffold to *under 100 lines*

   - Adopted clever suggestion by Jeremy Keith to reduce number of individual social media meta tags in **New Scaffold**
   - Added `<meta name="format-detection" />` entry to **New PageManifest** to handle `telephone` | `email` | `date` | `address` | `url` detection
   - Added `Protocols` section (alongside `Channels` section) to `Meta_Information::Social_Media` in **New PageManifest**
   - Added to **New Scaffold** several new social media prefixed meta tags: `og:type`, `twitter:image:alt`, `twitter:site:id`
-  -
+  - Added `/.my-capsule/` admin subfolder to each `/my-capsule/` capsule folder

   - Added `<link rel="license" />` entry to **New PageManifest**

   - Added `oEmbed`
+  - Added `oEmbed` Provider List to

 ______